 And then suddenly, everything changed seemingly overnight. . .

-For many companies, remote work went from proof of concept to full implementation in a matter of days.
+For many companies, remote work went from proof of concept to full implementation in a matter of days (see some statistics here).
 What started as a reactionary measure to a global pandemic now seems to be transforming into a permanent trend and maybe even a new paradigm.

 “Putting 7,000 people in a building may be thing of the past,” says Barclays CEO, Jes Staley.
 Staley is but one of many CEOs that seem to be embracing the idea of cementing remote work strategies.
 Another example of this permanent transition is Nationwide Insurance who is currently managing a 90 percent work-from-home model.
 The company announced that their hybrid work model is such a success that is plans to close all but 4 of its corporate offices nationwide.
 Clearly the idea of continuing existing remote work strategies is more than mere talk.
 What the current health crisis showed us is that concentrating personnel in a dense environment becomes a point of vulnerability.
 By moving users to remote workspaces, companies can vastly reduce their risk exposure to disruptions such as pandemics and future threats we cannot even begin to predict.